About Syracuse University

 Student Health and Wellness Fee

 The Student Health and Wellness Fee is mandatory for full-time undergraduate students, College of Law students registered for 12 or more credits and graduate students registered for nine or more credits.
 Students who are not required to pay the Student Health and Wellness Fee but would like to pay the fee for the semester to obtain eligibility for these services are asked to complete the Student Health and Wellness Fee Request Form.
-Visit Student Health and Wellness Fee for complete details.
+Visit the Barnes Center at The Arch About webpage for complete details.

 If you are experiencing a life-threatening emergency or you are in immediate danger, call 911.